What do they look like?

 Where do they live?

-The superb lyrebird lives in forests east of the Great Dividing Range.
+The superb lyrebird lives in forests west of the Great Dividing Range.
 However, the range of the Albert's lyrebird is restricted to a small area of sub-tropical rainforest near the Queensland/New South Wales border.
 Due to its specialised habitat, the Albert's lyrebird is an endangered species and the clearing of rainforest would probably lead to the bird's extinction.

 What do they eat?